 5. Skip the Car Wash.

-It cost $10 to go through the car wash, where I live for the basic wash.
+It costs $10 to go through the car wash where I live for the basic wash.
 If you were to do that every week for the ten-week summer, that’s $100.

-My husband would rather wash the cars himself, where I find joy in going through the car wash.
-There is something about the water on the windows that gives me a calming effect.
+My husband would instead wash the cars himself, and I enjoy going through the car wash.
+Something about the water on the windows gives me a calming effect.

 Why not do it yourself?
-A bucket and car soap are pretty inexpensive.
-Enlist the kids and have them put on their bathing suit.
+A bucket and car soap are inexpensive.
+Enlist the kids and have them put on their bathing suits.
 A perfect example of how to save money in the summer and still have fun!